ReVision-Implant/neural-simulation/examples/comsol/README.md

 There are three configuration files:

 - config.comsol_tdep.json uses a time-dependent COMSOL simulation.
 - config.comsol_stat.json uses a single stationary COMSOL simulation.
-The time dependency is described by the waveform in *examples/bio_components/stimulations/waveform.csv*.
+The time dependency is described by the waveform in *examples/bio_components/stimulations/waveform.csv*, which was generated with *waveform.py*.
 - config.comsol_stat2.json uses two COMSOL simulations, in either of which only one electrode is active.
 The output of both simulations are superimposed to get the actual extracellular potentials.
-The time dependency is described by the waveform in *examples/bio_components/stimulations/waveform.csv*.
+The time dependency is described by the waveform in *examples/bio_components/stimulations/waveform.csv*, which was generated with *waveform.py*.

 ## Simulation Parameters